 Uses affirmations to get a particular type of thinking into your mind.
 When you are relaxed when meditating, your mind is more open to suggestion, making this the perfect way to encourage positive thinking or give you a little confidence boost.
 It even works for changing bad habits, like teeth grinding in your sleep!

 This allows you to focus on a particular part of your body and notice the stress or tension.
 Whole body scans are useful for reconnecting with yourself and noticing and aches and pains.
-In yoga, this is also called yoga nidra.
+In yoga, this is also called, yoga nidra.

 Zazen means seated meditation or seated zen in Japanese, but this technique has its roots in Chinese Buddism.
-Generally practised seated on the floor with your legs crossed in lotus position, or on a chair, this meditation incorporates a focus of breathing and remaining in the present moment, so a mixture of concentration and mindfulness.
+Generally practiced seated on the floor with your legs crossed in lotus position, or on a chair, this meditation incorporates a focus of breathing and remaining in the present moment, so a mixture of concentration and mindfulness.

 Vipassana means 'insight' or 'clear seeing'.
-Although there are several ways to practise Vipassana, most start with a 'focused attention' approach to breathing.
+Although there are several ways to practice Vipassana, most start with a 'focused attention' approach to breathing.
 After picking a 'primary object' of concentration (if you are focusing on breathing, this would be your abdomen) you would bring your mind gently back to the primary object when it wanders away to 'secondary' distractions.
-Although there have been no conclusive studies on the benefits of Vipassana, it has been credited with helping de-stress and even getting rid of migraines!
+Although there have been no conclusive studies on the benefits of Vipassana, it has been credited with helping de-stress and even getting rid of migraines.

 Rooted in the Vedic tradition of India and developed by the Chopra Center in California, PSM allows you to experience inner calm and deep relaxation.
 It aims to promote 'restful awareness', where your body is physically relaxed and your mind is quiet but alert.
 It encourages you to use silence and experience inner calm – perfect for dealing with the stresses of the modern day world and calming you down for sleeping.

 This comes from the Theravada Buddist tradition and is also sometimes called 'compassion meditation'.
-Metta is translated as 'love' without any sort of attraction and so metta meditation involves cultivating unconditional love and kindness towards other human beings.
+Metta is translated as 'love' without any sort of attraction, and so metta meditation involves cultivating unconditional love and kindness towards other human beings.
 To do this, you must first generate feelings of unconditional love for yourself, and then expand it to others.

 'Chakra' translates as wheel or disk, and in yoga, meditation and Ayurveda, this refers to wheels of energy throughout the body.
-Chakra meditation uses specific mantras for each of the 7 chakra centres in your body to open them up and expand energy flow to that area.
+Chakra meditation uses specific mantras for each of the 7 chakra centers in your body to open them up and expand energy flow to that area.
 Each chakra has a special mantra, for example, heart = Yam.

 This type of meditation helps you combat negative thinking to avoid hurtful consequences.
 Tonglen meditation uses deep breathing techniques to access negative emotions and replace them with clear thinking and compassion.
 For example, by breathing in and allowing all negative feelings and emotions to come to the surface, then breathing them all out, you can fill the empty space with compassion.

-Mantra Meditation (OM)
+15. Mantra meditation (OM)

 In the Hindu tradition, mantra meditation is repeating a single sound, word or syllable to focus the mind.
 The most well-known sound is 'om', although a lot of people get an advanced meditation teacher to come up with a mantra specific to them.
 Mantra meditation is preferred by some over breath meditation because it's easier to focus on a repeated sound.
 There are lots of apps that offer pre-prepared mantra to make it easy to start, like Saagara.

-Good for: Focus and relaxation.
+Good for: Beginners who want to boost concentration and relaxation.

 This technique has been around in India for thousands of years and now has a lot of contemporary followers.
-It involves asking yourself, "Who Am I?" and using that question to go deeper into your true self and bring attention to your individual perception and experience the, 'I'.
+It involves asking yourself, "Who am I?" and using that question to go deeper into your true self and bring attention to your individual perception and experience the, "I".

 Qigong is a Chinese word that also means 'life energy cultivation' and involves using both the body and the mind.
 Typically, it uses slow, controlled body movements combined with inner focus and concentration on breathing to circulate energy.
-The combination of movement and meditation also makes it great for people who suffer from anxiety.
+The combination of movement and meditation also makes it great for people who are suffering from anxiety.